-Field Notes with Molly Hoffman can be heard every Thursday, Friday and Saturday morning between 9 and 9:30.
-Support for Field Notes comes from the Minnesota Arts and Cultural Heritage F
+Support for Field Notes with Molly Hoffman comes from the Minnesota Arts and Cultural Heritage Fund.

 Sawtooth Clinic and the Grand Portage Health Center are involved in a survey of women, infants and mercury in fish WTIPs Jay Andersen spoke with Patricia McCann from the Minnesota Department of